patreeceeo/old-patreeceeo.github.io/index.markdown

 layout: art
 ---

 Hi!
-I'm an artist interested in illustration, graphic arts, video games, and comics.
-I love to seemlessly blend realism and cartoonism, depicting people, human or otherwise, having fantastic adventures.
+I'm a creator interested in illustration, video games, comics and character design.
+Currently hosting a regular in person [drink n' draw](https://www.meetup.com/Drink-and-Draw-Bay) (pandemic allowing) in San Francisco, doing illustrations for a nascent table top game, learning Godot, and reading lots of comics.